Alfaisal A. Hasan

-Alfaisal A. Hasan is an Egyptian professor of Engineering Mathematics at the Department of Basic & Applied Science in the College of Engineering and Technology Arab Academy for Science, Technology and Maritime Transport – Ganoub Alwadi Branch (AASTMT).
-He is the Dean of Admission and Registration, the Vice Dean of Educational Affairs and the Head of Basic and Applied sciences Department of the same institution.
+Alfaisal A. Hasan is an Egyptian professor of engineering mathematics at the Department of Basic & Applied Science in the College of Engineering and Technology Arab Academy for Science, Technology and Maritime Transport – Ganoub Alwadi Branch (AASTMT).
+He is the dean of admission and registration, the vice dean of educational affairs and the head of Basic and Applied sciences Department of the same institution.

 Education

-Alfaisal A. Hasan obtained his B.Sc.
-Civil engineering at Minia University in 1999.
-He moved to Cairo University for his M.Sc. and graduated in 2006 with M.Sc.
-Engineering Mathematics.
-He moved to Ain Shams University where he graduated in 2009 with the latter course.
+Hasan obtained his B.Sc. civil engineering at Minia University in 1999.
+He moved to Cairo University for his M.Sc. and graduated in 2006 with M.Sc. engineering mathematics.
+He moved to Ain Shams University, where he graduated in 2009 with the latter course.